grpc/proposal/A32-xds-circuit-breaking.md

     overflowed.
 On the other hand, gRPC creates at most one connection to each host.
 So this parameter does not have effective meaning in gRPC's use case.
+- `max_connection_pools`: gRPC does not use connection pooling.
+- `max_requests_per_connection` (in `Cluster` configuration): lifetime limit of maximum requests for a single upstream connection.
+No valuable use case for gRPC at this point.
 - `max_pending_requests`: the maximum number of requests that will be queued while waiting for a connection to be established.
     - There are some difficulties in integrating this limit with other existing